Individual, Troupe and School Theatre Program Aid

 New Troupe Charter Grants, Troupe Reinstatement Grants and Induction Assistance Grants are now a part of the Thespian Relief Grant program.

 The Doug Finney Festival Grant is a need-based grant given annually to four high school sophomores, juniors, or seniors who are inducted members of the International Thespian Society (ITS).
-It covers basic Festival registration fees for the student and reimbursement for round-trip travel expenses to and from his/her hometown and the University of Nebraska-Lincoln.
+This grant program is currently on hold until there is an in-person Festival.
+To apply for a grant for the 2021 Virtual International Thespian Festival registration go here.

 Please contact firstname.lastname@example.org with any questions.